 What is Bitcoin?
 Bitcoin is a purely peer-to-peer version of electronic cash which allows online payments to be sent directly from one party to another without going through a financial institution.
-The Bitcoin Whitepaper was written by the creator of Bitcoin & father of all cryptocurrencies.
+The Bitcoin Whitepaper was written by the creator of Bitcoin & father of all cryptocurrencies – Satoshi Nakamoto.
 All Bitcoin holders at block 478558 are also owners of Bitcoin Cash, BCH.
-All are welcome to join the Bitcoin Cash community as we move forward in creating an electronic cash system for the whole world.
+All are welcome to join the Bitcoin Cash community as we move forward in creating a usable electronic cash system for the entire world.

 Keep Bitcoin free from hostile source code takeover.
 “A small group of programmers calling themselves ‘Bitcoin Core’ wrested control of the legacy development branch of Bitcoin and began to insist, counter-intuitively, that Bitcoin was incapable of scaling to more than 250,000 transactions per day, or about 4.5 cents worth of bandwidth at 2008 prices.
 As the network finally hit this imposed capacity limit in 2016, Bitcoin began to lose many of the features that made it so attractive in the first place.
 Transaction fees skyrocketed, from fractions of a penny to a peak of nearly $9 in August, 2017.
 Transaction confirmation times became increasingly unreliable, and users could find themselves waiting hours or days for their payments to clear.”
 Bitcoin Cash is Bitcoin.

 Keep Bitcoin free from unnecessary fees – current fee comparison of BTC vs BCH.